Bad Aibling rail accident: Investigations

-The German Rail Accident Investigation Agency (Eisenbahn-Unfalluntersuchungsstelle des Bundes, EUB) opened investigation number 04/2016 into the accident.
+The German Rail Accident Investigation Agency (Eisenbahn-Unfalluntersuchungsstelle des Bundes, EUB) opened investigation number 04/2016 into the crash.
 The German police opened a separate investigation.
-Police confirmed that nine of the eleven deaths had been identified as being local men from the districts of Rosenheim and Traunstein aged 24–59.
-The cause of this accident was unclear.
+Police confirmed that nine of the eleven deaths were local men from the districts of Rosenheim and Traunstein, aged 24–59.
+The cause of this crash was unclear.
 By the evening of 9 February 2016, Federal Transport Minister Alexander Dobrindt reported that two of the trains' three train event recorders had been recovered.
 The third was still located in one of the wedged train carriages.
 On 12 February it was announced that the third event recorder had been recovered.
 Police said that the recorder was damaged, but attempts would be made to extract the data.
 Data from the other two recorders had thus far provided no indication of human error on the part of the train crew.

-In a press conference on 16 February 2016, the local prosecutor (Staatsanwalt) identified "human error" as the cause of the crash.
-A train dispatcher at the signalling centre in Bad Aibling had given a wrong instruction.
+In a press conference on 16 February 2016, the local prosecutor (Staatsanwalt) identified "human error" by a train dispatcher at the signalling centre in Bad Aibling as the cause of the crash.
 German investigators said they found no evidence of mechanical failure or technical defects that would have caused the crash.
-The dispatcher was also charged with gefährlicher Eingriff in den Bahnverkehr (dangerous interference with railroads), which is punishable with up to ten years' imprisonment.
+The dispatcher, Michael P., was also charged with gefährlicher Eingriff in den Bahnverkehr (dangerous interference with railroads), which is punishable with up to ten years' imprisonment.

 Many German railway main signals are equipped with an additional subsidiary signal called "Zs 1" (shown as three white dots in a triangle shape).
 This subsidiary signal replaces a written order authorising a train driver to pass the signal while it is showing a stop aspect.
 The train dispatcher can activate it from the signal box.
 There are no safety controls in the signal box, other than special operating rules, for the dispatcher to activate a Zs 1 signal.
-When a Zs 1 subsidiary signal is shown to the train driver, he must press and hold the PZB button "Befehl" ("Order") in the cab while moving the train over an active 2000-Hz emergency stop inductor located at the main signal.
-A warning tone sounds in the cab to acknowledge to the driver that he is pressing the Written Order button.
+When a Zs 1 subsidiary signal is shown to the train driver, they must press and hold the PZB button "Befehl" ("Order") in the cab while moving the train over an active 2000-Hz emergency stop inductor located at the main signal.
+A warning tone sounds in the cab to acknowledge to the driver that they are pressing the Written Order button.
 If in a station the Zs 1 signal is the last signal, after the complete train has passed the stop signal and any following points (at a speed not exceeding 40 km/h), the driver may continue with normal speed.
 The Zs 1 subsidiary signal is supposed to be used only in circumstances when a route for a train cannot be set.
 There are sections in the rulebook on how and when it may be activated safely, but according to the local prosecutor, these rules were not adhered to.